ThomasDegallaix/IDOS/Doc/README.md

 		  It was used to manage a class formatted message before switching to a json formatted message.
 		- idos_message.cpp : Definition of the idos_message class.

 	- async_sub.cpp : MQTT subscriber using sockets in order to communicate with the main program of the robot.
 	  [MQTT topic --> Subscriber --> Socket --> Main program]

 	- async_pub.cpp : MQTT publisher using sockets in order to communicate with the main program of the robot.
 	  [Main program --> Socket --> Publisher --> MQTT topic]

 	- async_sub_serial.cpp : MQTT subscriber using serial port in order to communicate with the main program of the robot.
 	  [MQTT topic --> Subscriber --> Serial port --> Main program]

 	- async_pub_serial.cpp : MQTT publisher using serial port in order to communicate with the main program of the robot.
-	  [MQTT topic --> Subscriber --> Serial port --> Main program]
+	  [Main program --> Serial port --> Publisher --> MQTT topic]

 	- msg_manager.cpp : Definition of the msg_manager class.

 	- install.sh : Installation file.
 	  It has to be launched the first time you clone the repository in order to install all the dependencies and the binary files.

 	- CMakeList.txt : Makefile called to build the project.